Booker T. & the M.G.'s: 1980s to the present

 Jones, Dunn, and Al Jackson's cousin, drummer Steve Potts, backed Neil Young on his 2002 album Are You Passionate?.
 Cropper, along with Isaac Hayes and Sam Moore, welcomed Stax president Jim Stewart into the Rock and Roll Hall of Fame in 2002.
 Cropper and Hayes were later inducted into the Songwriters Hall of Fame.

 Booker T. & the M.G.'s, usually with Steve Potts on drums, still play select dates.
 They have been called the most influential stylists in modern American music.
 In early 2008 they backed singer Guy Sebastian on a sold-out tour of Australia.

 In 2004, Rolling Stone ranked the group No. 93 on their list of the 100 Greatest Artists of All Time, and in 2007, the group received the Grammy Lifetime Achievement Award.
 Also in 2004, Eric Clapton featured Jones, Cropper, and Dunn as the house band for the first "Crossroads Guitar Festival" a two-day event held at the Cotton Bowl in Dallas, featuring outstanding performers in various musical genres who play guitar as their primary instrument.
 A two-disc DVD of the show was released in the same year.

 Jones, in collaboration with the band Drive-By Truckers, released the album Potato Hole, featuring Neil Young on guitar, in 2009.
 He released The Road from Memphis in 2011; the album won a Grammy Award.

 On May 13, 2012, Dunn died following two concerts in Tokyo.
 Since his death, the band has, for the most part, gone their separate ways.
-Cropper is currently touring with the Blues Brothers, and Jones is performing as a solo artist as well as releasing new music under his name only.
+Cropper toured with the Blues Brothers, and Jones is performing as a solo artist as well as releasing new music under his name only.
+Steve Cropper died on December 3, 2025.
+As of June 2026, Jones is touring with a quartet, playing organ and singing on most tunes and occasionally featuring on guitar.